In service of people who serve humanity.

 Improve strategy, programs and services

 Develop bench strength, emerging and future leaders

-Program attendees often include senior leaders (executives, deans, cabinet members), health science faculty, directors, administrators, academic and departmental leaders, nurse leaders, clinical leaders, faculty development professionals, human resources professionals, lab directors, emerging leaders, as well as external coaches and consultants who work with Academic Medical Centers or equivalent settings.
+Program attendees often include senior leaders (executives, deans, cabinet members), faculty, directors, administrators, academic and departmental leaders, nurse leaders, clinical leaders, faculty development professionals, human resources professionals, research and lab directors, emerging leaders, as well as external coaches and consultants who work with or within these settings.

 The insights gained and the people I met during this program were extraordinary.
 I was taught tangible skills to develop my colleagues, partners, and trainees.
 I connected with an exceptional and diverse group of people from medical institutions around the US and was made better from their experiences and interactions.
 The mindful approach to coaching through the Spiro model resonated with my approach to life and medicine – I am a better physician, leader, and person for participating in this program!

 Chief of Urology

 The University of Pennsylvania

 Research shows* that the typical person's knowledge transfer of